-Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more famous of Vienna’s cafés: Café Museum provided caffeine-filled sustenance for such artistic revolutionaries as Klimt, Schiele and Loos.
+Just a short walk away from the tourist hubbub around the State Opera House is Operngasse, a street housing one of the more notable of Vienna’s cafés: Café Museum provided caffeine-filled sustenance for such artistic revolutionaries as Klimt, Schiele and Loos.

-once frequented by many of the Secession-era artists and architects of the early 1900s Coffeehouse
+- Coffee house once frequented by many Secession-era artists and architects of the early 1900s

 - Refurbished in 2010, but retaining elements of the classic décor from the mid-20th century

-- Friendly, unobtrusive service when I visited (and great cakes)
+- Friendly, unobtrusive service when I visited (and good cakes)